nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 a type may dangle during drop and which may not.
 We integrate those rules into our liveness analysis as follows: the MIR instruction `DROP(variable)` is not treated like other MIR instructions when it comes to liveness.
-In a sense, conceptually we run two distinct liveness analysis (in practice, the prototype uses two bits per variable):
+In a sense, conceptually we run two distinct liveness analyses (in practice, the prototype uses two bits per variable):

 1. The first, which we've already seen, indicates when a variable's